Pylons/pyramid/docs/api/request.rst

       .. versionadded:: 1.5

       A property which returns the list of 'effective' :term:`principal` identifiers for this request.
-This will include the userid of the currently authenticated user if a user is currently authenticated.
+This list typically includes the :term:`userid` of the currently authenticated user if a user is currently authenticated, but this depends on the :term:`authentication policy` in effect.
 If no :term:`authentication policy` is in effect, this will return a sequence containing only the :attr:`pyramid.security.Everyone` principal.

    .. method:: invoke_subrequest(request, use_tweens=False)